MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dts-worldn.md

 ## <a name="remarks"></a>Commenti

-Queste macro vengono fornite per semplificare il porting delle applicazioni esistenti a Direct3D 9.
+Queste macro vengono fornite per facilitare il porting delle applicazioni esistenti in Direct3D 9.

 ## <a name="requirements"></a>Requisiti